ldrobotSensorTeam/ldlidar_stl_ros2/README.md

 sudo chmod 777 /dev/ttyUSB0
 ```
-- Modify the `port_name` value in the Lanuch file corresponding to the radar product model under `launch/`, using `ld06.launch.py` as an example, as shown below.
+- Modify the `port_name` value in the Lanuch file corresponding to the radar product model under `launch/`, using `ld06.launch.py` and `/dev/ttyUSB0` as an example, as shown below.

 ```py
 #!/usr/bin/env python3